 Things To Do in Rishikesh

 Rafting in Rishikesh is most popular for its river rafting on the Holy River Ganga (Ganges).
-Best Season: September-Dec and Feb-April-May-June are best for River rafting.
-The water rafting will gone on for several kilometres, and the path is interspersed with rapids, ranging from Level 1 to Level 5, in order of difficulty.
+Best Season: September-Dec and Feb-April-May-June are best for River Rafting.
+The water rafting will go on for several kilometers, and the path is interspersed with rapids, ranging from Level 1 to Level 5, in order of difficulty.
 At the end of the trip, you have the option of jumping some 20 feet from a ledge into the water.
 There are several local travel agencies, offering these rafting trips.
 The package usually includes an overnight camp on the banks of the river, with a brilliant and dangerous trek among the hills in the morning.
 If one has time, courses in rafting are also offered. * River Rafting

 Camping in Rishikesh is a recreational activity that does not have any age limit.
 Any individual who likes to explore new places and enjoy the beauty and serenity of nature can embark on a camping voyage.
 Camping in Rishikesh on the Ganga beach offer an environment to wake up with the birds cher chew and can swim in the fresh water of the river Ganges.
 Camping in Rishikesh is a very popular activity. * Camping In Rishikesh

 Rappelling in Rishikesh Climbing down with a rope is called rappelling.
 The group is taken to a spot where there is a cliff drop, experts with proper equipment who setup the gear first and then, one by one, everyone comes down.
 It's all about trusting your gear and following the instructions and then it's a lot of fun.

 Rock climbing in Rishikesh This is something everyone is familiar with, this is also included in some of the camps but not everyone can do it as it requires a lot of strength and skill.
 The group is taken to a cliff side and with proper safety gear, everyone is given a chance to climb the cliff side.